 Pageant is part of the PuTTY distribution.
 As of version 0.78, Pageant can hold certificates in addition to SSH private keys.

-it is an SSH authentication agent that you can use for Putty and Filezilla.
+Pageant is an SSH authentication agent that you can use for Putty and FileZilla.

 Before you run Pageant, you need to have a private key in PPK format

 .ppk).
 See our page on generating keys with

 PuTTY to find out how to

 generate and use one.
 When you run Pageant, it will put an icon of a

 computer wearing a hat into the System tray.
 It will then sit and do

 nothing, until you load a private key into it.
 If you click the Pageant

 icon with the right mouse button, you will see a menu.
 Select ‘View